rvdheij/robtools/trf2tcpd/README.md

-# TRF2TCPD - Convert VM TCP/IP Traces to pcap
+# TRF2TCPD - Convert VM TCP/IP Traces to libpcap

+VM TCP/IP traces can be converted to libpcap format that is popular in various tools like **tcpdump** and **tcptrace** to diagnose protocol issues and network performance problems.
+The **Wireshark** application (formerly **ethereal**) offers an elegant interface to analyze and decode the traffic.

 ## Packet Trace in TRF files
 Create the TRF files as described in *TCP/IP Diagnostics*